National Code of Practice on privacy and ethics for using education data

 A Code of Practice is a set of norms, values and rules that direct how people in a particular professional group behave in the practice of their work.
 These guiding principles are drawn up in a variety of other sectors.
 For example, the municipalities of Amsterdam and Eindhoven have formulated principles which are now adopted by the Association of Netherlands Municipalities.

 A Code of Practice is not an alternative to, or a replacement of, the General Data Protection Regulation (GDPR).
-A Code of Practice tailors the GDPR to the specific context: in our case, the responsible use of learning analytics in higher education institutions in the Netherlands.
-The Code of Practice will provide an overview of aspects that a higher education institutions must meet to be able to work with learning analytics in an ethical and privacy-friendly manner.
+A Code of Practice tailors the GDPR to the specific context: in our case, the responsible use of education data in higher education institutions in the Netherlands.
+The Code of Practice will provide an overview of aspects that a higher education institutions must meet to be able to work with education data in an ethical and privacy-friendly manner.

 Why a Code of Practice?